A SHORT SUMMARY OF THE ISSUES ADDRESSED BY

 2020 TO DATE

-The Courts at Hidden Waters: This new 24 house development is currently under construction along Old Court Road.
-Under development by Caruso Homes, infrastructure for the development is being put into place.
-Caruso Homes hopes to have a model home available for viewing by late spring 2022.
+The Courts of Hidden Waters: This new 24 house development is currently under construction along Old Court Road.
+Under development by Caruso Homes, infrastructure for the development is complete and Caruso Homes will have its model home available for viewing by late spring 2023.
+Houses are being built as they are sold.

 WALKING PATH ALONG OLD COURT ROAD: Over the years OCGS has been part of several efforts to obtain a safe walking path along Old Court Road for residents who observe the Sabbath by not driving.
 The first successful portion was constructed by the state from Lightfoot Drive to Torah Drive, joining with the existing sidewalk that ended at Hidden Waters.